larsid/fogbed/README.md

 ### 4. Fogbed and Containernet Installation in Virtual Environment

-A Containernet limitation requires that Fogbed be installed inside a Python virtual environment.
-As of Ubuntu 24.04, Containernet installation as root is no longer supported, and it is non-functional on Ubuntu 22.04 because of a [setuptools issue](https://github.com/pypa/setuptools/issues/4483).
-A Python virtual environment is created at `/opt/fogbed/venv`.
+Containernet installation as root is no longer possible starting from Ubuntu 24.04, and it is non-functional on Ubuntu 22.04 due to a [setuptools issue](https://github.com/pypa/setuptools/issues/4483).
+This Containernet limitation also requires that Fogbed be installed inside a Python virtual environment.
+Therefore, a Python virtual environment is created at `/opt/fogbed/venv`.
 This environment isolates Fogbed's Python libraries from system libraries, avoiding version conflicts.
 Inside the virtual environment, the script installs the `fogbed` and `containernet` libraries using `pip`.

 ### 5. System Commands Configuration